 Islamic Help has been providing specialist medical and surgical support to acid burns victims since 2009.
 Acid burns are painful; burnt and scarred tissue is constricting and restricting of movement of the head, limbs, neck and other parts affected by the attack.
 In addition, facial burns and scarring have a visual impact on survivors and others that see them.
 Early surgical intervention is essential and the surgery we have been providing over the last few years, led by world renowned surgeon Dr Muhammad Ali Jawad, has had a significant impact on survivors.
 Apart from the obvious impact on a physical level our intervention is key to survivors re-gaining their confidence and to rebuilding their lives.
 We also provide survivors with opportunities to explore income generation, earn a livelihood and move towards self-sufficiency so that they can support themselves and be fully fledged members of society once again.

-The work of Islamic Help and Dr Muhammad Ali Jawad was featured in ‘Saving Face’ which won an Academy Award for Best Documentary Short in 2012.
+The work of Islamic Help and Dr Muhammad Ali Jawad was featured in 'Saving Face' which won an Academy Award for Best Documentary Short in 2012, and two Emmy Awards (Best Documentary and Outstanding Editing: Documentary and Long Form) in 2013.
 The film profiles two Pakistani acid survivors and documents their journeys to rehabilitation and to getting justice for themselves and other survivors.

-In furtherance of our work in this field we are partnering with the Acid Survivors Trust International (ASTI) to expand the reach of our Smiles Better Campaign to Pakistan, Bangladesh, Uganda, Nepal and Cambodia.
+In furtherance of our work in this field, we have worked with partners to expand the reach of our Smiles Better Campaign to Pakistan, Bangladesh, Uganda, Nepal and Cambodia.
 We are tackling the issue of acid related violence on the following fronts:

 - Increasing the medical capacity and support to acid burns survivors in Bangladesh, Cambodia, Nepal, Uganda, and Pakistan.